 Most doctors and health care providers agree to accept the Medicare fee schedule or “Medicare Assignment.”
 When a doctor or supplier accepts assignment, they also agree to bill Medicare directly, which is a very easy and seamless process.

-Neither Medicare nor the Medicare Supplement will pay the doctor the additional 15%.
-Why, because he wouldn’t “accept assignment” of the Medicare claim.
+Neither Medicare nor the Medicare Supplement will pay the doctor the additional 15% on top of what Medicare allows.
+Because he wouldn’t “accept assignment” of the Medicare claim.
 The money instead of going to the doctor, goes to the insured.
 So now the doctor has to hope he gets paid the $115 from the client after he does all the billing instead of knowing he’ll receive $100 if he “accepts assignment.”

 Let’s assume the net annual premium difference between Plan F and Plan D is $275, after deducting the $162 Part B deductible that is not paid by Plan D. At 15%, that would mean the client would have to incur bills of almost $1,500 from doctors that don’t accept assignment.

 Medicare states that if the doctor does not accept assignment the doctor can add 15% to the amount Medicare approves.
 However, Medicare reduces the amount they approve by 5% because the doctor does not accept assignment.
 Now the doctor can only add the 15% to the reduced amount.